-This category should include the general operating expenses associated with the research proposal such as consumables, travel (for conferences, collaboration etc.), capital purchases under \$5,000, and other miscellaneous costs associated with research.
+This category should include the general operating expenses associated with the research proposal such as consumables, travel (for conferences, collaboration etc.), any direct costs associated with Vision Mātauranga, capital purchases under \$5,000, and other miscellaneous costs associated with research.
 (This does not mean that equipment, such as a spectrometer, can be divided into separate components all less than \$5,000 each).

 Details of expendables should be given in Section 7(a).
 Please give details of major working expenses.
 Equipment costs should be included under Equipment Depreciation/Rental, Section 7(b).

-Items with a large cost (i.e., over \$5,000) should be included under Extraordinary Expenditure and explained in Roles and Resources (Section 2i).
+Items with a large cost (in other words: over \$5,000) should be included under Extraordinary Expenditure and explained in Roles and Resources (Section 3i).

-Equipment Depreciation/Rental
+Equipment depreciation/rental